Siamese invasion of Kedah: Aftermath

 The Burney Treaty was concluded between Siam and British Empire on 26 June 1826.
 The Burney Treaty allowed the Siamese view of their rights to prevail.
-The British government accepted Siamese influence over Kedah in exchange for free trade on stocks and provisions between Siam and Prince of Wales Island and Siam's relinquished claims on Selangor.
+The British government accepted Siamese influence over Kedah in exchange for free trade on stocks and provisions between Siam and Prince of Wales Island and Siam relinquishing its claims over Selangor.
 The British also agreed to move Sultan Ahmad Tajuddin to somewhere else.
-The Article XIII of the treaty stated that: "The English engage that they will make arrangements for the former Governor of Queda to go and live in some other Country, and not at Prince of Wales' Island or Prye, or in Perak, Salengore, or any Burmese Country."
-The former sultan of Kedah was then forcibly moved to Malacca.
+Article XIII of the treaty stated that: "The English engage that they will make arrangements for the former Governor of Queda to go and live in some other Country, and not at Prince of Wales' Island or Prye, or in Perak, Salengore, or any Burmese Country."
+The former Sultan of Kedah was then forcibly moved to Malacca.
 However, Penang continued to be the center of resistance to Siamese rule.
-Tengku Kudin, a nephew of Sultan Ahmad Tajuddin, captured Alor Setar from the Siamese in 1831, though Chao Phraya Nakhon Noi retook Alor Setar four months later.
-Another resistance of Kedah came in 1838 when two nephews of Sultan Admah Tajuddin joined with Wan Mali to take Alor Setar.
-Only after the death of Chao Phraya Nakhon Noi in 1838 that the native Malay rule was restored.
-Tunku Anom was made the governor of Kedah in 1838 until when Sultan Ahmad Tajuddin pledged for himself to be restored.
-The Sultan Ahmad Tajuddin, after twenty years of exile, was eventually restored to the Kedah Sultanate in 1842 under Siamese suzerainty.